cycle/docs/advanced/command.md

 ```

 #### Condition Command
-In some cases you migth want to execute command or branch of commands using some external condition, you can use `Condition` command for this purpose:
+In some cases you might want to execute command or branch of commands using some external condition, you can use `Condition` command for this purpose:

 ```php
 use Cycle\ORM\Command\Branch;